-If you take a closer look at the screenshot below it you’ll see there are specific policies related to prohibited and restricted content, video ads, targeting, positioning and the use of text in ad images.
+If you take a closer look at the screenshot below, you’ll see there are specific policies related to prohibited and restricted content, video ads, targeting, positioning, and the use of text in ad images.

-Without the background expertise to navigate this potential minefield, you’re likely to find yourself frustrated with lacklustre results from your online advertising efforts.
+Facebook, in particular, has pages of advertising policies to sift through.
+Without the background expertise to navigate this potential minefield, you’re likely to find yourself frustrated with lackluster results from your online advertising efforts.

 As you’ve probably already seen with other parts of digital marketing and online patient recruitment, when something is done properly it can save you a lot of hassle…

-You can weed out ineligible patients, and quickly move those who do qualify along your pipeline to the next step.
+Potential participants can complete screening from their desk or smartphone when it works for them.
+You can weed out ineligible patients and quickly move those who do qualify along your pipeline to the next step.

-A well designed and executed screening processes will let your participants know that they’re in good hands.
+A well designed and executed screening process will let your participants know that they’re in good hands.

 Online digital advertising platforms will happily take your money and share your ad to the masses, but this is a surefire way to fail to meet your recruitment goals.

-The more complete picture you can pull together of your ideal participant, the better designed your clinical trial advertisement campaign can be.
+The more complete picture you can pull together of your ideal participant, the better designed your clinical trial marketing campaign can be.

 Without giving the details extra thought or even consideration, you’re setting your campaign up for what is likely to be a disappointment.